Amy-ling/PDF-Sparkle-Merge/README.md

 # ✨ PDF Sparkle Merge ✨

+A privacy-focused PDF merging tool designed for local use.
+Your documents never leave your computer.

 A simple yet stylish web application built with Flask to merge multiple PDF files into one.
 It features a modern, user-friendly interface with drag-and-drop support, file reordering, and a dark/light theme toggle.

 ## 🚀 Features